 Are you ready to get inspired and get to work?
 Here are some documentaries that will do just that! https://www.livekindly.co/21-must-watch-vegan-documentaries-change-the-world/

 So, what’s the difference?
 The difference is everything for the animals, the Earth, and your health.
 In the long run, it matters more what you do and less what you label yourself as.
-Most people love animals but prefer to think they lived happy (albeit short) lives.
-They say things like, “I don’t want to know!”
+Most people love animals but prefer to think they’ve lived happy (albeit short) lives.
+They say things like, “I don’t want to know!” or “But they’re here for us!”
 Most people respect their bodies and want to be healthy.
-Yet, many people say.
-“Well, there’s not much I can do.
-My doctor says it’s genetic.”
+Yet, people say, “Well, there’s not much I can do.” or “We’re all going to die anyway.”
 Most people want a clean world for themselves and their children.
-Yet, organizations refuse to acknowledge the threat animal agriculture has on the environment.
-So, I encourage you to not be most people.
-Don’t wait for the government, the health industry, or someone else to change.
+Yet, organizations refuse to acknowledge the threat animal agriculture has on the environment and climate change.
+So, I encourage you to not be most people—complacent, willfully blind, stubborn… Don’t wait for the government, the health industry, or someone else to change.
 You are the only one who you can guarantee to change.
+It has to start somewhere, and it starts within.
 Best of luck!
 Get informed, get involved, and change the world.
 Sometimes the hardest part is just getting started.